Cigars of the Pharaoh: Original publication, 1932–34

 Cigars on the front of Le Petit Vingtième; the frieze is based on an example in the Louvre.

 On 24 November 1932, Le Petit Vingtième published a fictional interview between Jamin and Tintin in which the reporter announced that he would be travelling to China via Egypt, India, Ceylon, and Indochina.
 Later on 8 December, the story began serialisation in the supplement under the title of The Adventures of Tintin, Reporter, in the Orient.
 As the story began in Egypt rather than China, Hergé briefly renamed the story to The Cairo Affair.
 The story was not following any plan or pre-written plot, with Hergé as usual devising the story on a week-by-week basis.

 In Autumn 1934, the adventure was published in a book.
 Cigars was the first of the Adventures published by Casterman, with whom Hergé had signed a contract in late 1933, although much to his annoyance, they delayed publication until the autumn of 1934, after the culmination of the summer holidays.
 In 1936, they successfully requested that he produce several colour plates to be inserted into the reprint of the book.

-Cigars of the Pharaoh saw the introduction of several characters who would gain a recurring role in The Adventures of Tintin.
+Cigars saw the introduction of several characters who would gain a recurring role in The Adventures of Tintin.
 The most notable are the two detectives, who were initially called "Agent X33 and Agent X33 bis".
 In his 1941 Tintin play co-written with Jacques Van Melkebeke, Tintin in India: The Mystery of the Blue Diamond, Hergé named them "Durant and Durand", although he later renamed them "Dupont and Dupond".
 The series' English-language translators, Michael Turner and Leslie Lonsdale-Cooper, renamed them "Thomson and Thompson."
 They were based on a combination of the stereotypical Belgian policeman of the 1930s with Hergé's observations of his father and uncle, Alexis and Léon Remi, who were identical twins.